-- 14. In double track territory if it is necessary to operate a train against the current of traffic and it is not so designated on the line-up, such train shall be considered the same as a train not shown on the line-up and shall be given an order as covered by Paragraph 13. - 32. (a) Rule 201.
+36. (a) Rule 201.
 It is considered this rule prohibits punctuation, but by advising operators-to drop down a line-space-paragraph, during transmission, greater clarity can be developed.
-Dispatchers and operators should columnize when several waiting points are to be specified, per Example 3 of Form E.
+Dispatchers and operators should columnize when several waiting points are to be specified, per Ex.
+3 of Form E.